MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add refresh post thread component.
-* Add user_id during post creation.
+* Add comment display functions in comment.controller.js.

 # Before to run this server